Jazz beat Mavericks 116-104 for 10th straight victory

 - Oops!Something went wrong.Please try again later.

-SALT LAKE CITY (AP) — Rudy Gobert had seasons high of 29 points and 20 rebounds, Jordan Clarkson added a season-high 31 points, and the Utah Jazz beat the Dallas Mavericks 116-104 on Wednesday night for their 10th straight victory.
+Utah never trailed in a 116-104 victory over the Dallas Mavericks on Wednesday night.
+The Jazz overwhelmed the Mavericks on both ends of the court on their way to their 10th straight victory and the NBA overall lead.

+Rudy Gobert led the way with his best all-around performance of the season.
+He finished with 29 points and 20 rebounds - both season highs - and had three blocks and three steals.

-Gobert also had three blocks and three steals to help the Jazz pass the Lakers — losers in Philadelphia on Wednesday, for the NBA's best record at 14-4.
+Gobert's dominance around the basket took Dallas out of it early and the Mavericks could never get back on track.
+His effort ultimately helped Utah pass the Lakers - losers in Philadelphia on Wednesday - for the NBA's best record at 14-4.

-The teams will complete the two-game set in Utah on Friday night.
+''It's probably the first time since I've been here that I've seen that much focus from everyone in this locker room,'' Gobert said. ''I really feel like we're playing for something bigger and we're on a mission.''

 Luka Doncic scored 30 points for the Mavericks.
 Tim Hardaway, Jr. added 19 points and Kristaps Porzingis 18.
 Dallas lost its third straight game.